Why I'm Building Trust Bench

 Trust Bench is a single tool with three stages:

-The key insight: connecting extraction to evaluation to improvement in a single tool.
+The value is connecting extraction to evaluation to improvement in a single tool.
 Profile before.
 Fix.
 Profile after.
 Did it work?

 What’s next